Monday Open Access Clinic (Mornings only)

-If you feel that your problem needs to be dealt with that day (or sooner than the next available appointment) the receptionist will not ask you any further detailed medical questions and add you name and number to the ring back service.
+If you feel that your problem needs to be dealt with that day (or sooner than the next available appointment) the receptionist will ask for a brief description of the problem to give the on-call gp some idea of the problem, but if it is personal you can explain that to them and they will ask no further questions.
+They will then add your name and number to the ring back service.
 A doctor or nurse will telephone you back and discuss the problem with you and arrange the most suitable plan.

 We do not operate a walk-in service except for emergencies.
 For patients wishing to see a nurse or doctor on a same day basis, please ring the surgery first.
 This will avoid any potential long waits and we may have routine appointments available.